kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - Provide more flexibility to be acquired and released in different scopes and to be acquired and released in any order.
 ## Quiz
 1. Why should you avoid using Java's synchronized statement on an immutable object such as an Integer?
-- -   If you change that variable's value you will be synchronized to a different object as Immutablility
+- If you change that variable's value you will be synchronized to a different object as Immutablility
-2.
+2. Which of these is an advantage of using the "synchronized" methods in Java instead of creating explicit Locks?
+- It is easier to implement and can prevent many common pitfalls of using Locks.
+3. Why are Java's Atomic variable classes unique?
+4.

 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTgxNjkxMTAsNzA5Njk2NzYzLC0xOD
+eyJoaXN0b3J5IjpbLTE4ODY4NTQzODYsNzA5Njk2NzYzLC0xOD
 E4ODIzNTE5LC0xODc1Mjg3NjI4LDc3MzA0NzUxNSwyMTA0NTYx
 OTk1LDEzNDU4MzAwMDEsMjEyMjk4OTgzNiwtMTQwMDgxMTk1NS
 wtMTM0MTc3NzM2OSwtMTU0MTgzMzg3Ml19